luizwaldrich/java-tutorials/README.md

 - `getDriver()`: a method to return an already instantiated `WebDriver`;

 Note: For now, [resources](src/test/resources) just contains the webDriver for Windows.

+### REST-API
+There's a CrudUserApi under [rest](src/main/java/rest).
+This User Crud is just an example of a REST API for Create, Read, Update and Delete an User.
+Important points of this application:
+- The [domain](src/main/java/rest/domain) package holds all the requirements of this app
+- Under [UserApi](src/main/java/rest/domain/interfaces/UserApi.java) interface, you can see how the controllers will be implemented
+- In [UserController](src/main/java/rest/controllers/UserController.java) you can see the implementation of the [UserApi](src/main/java/rest/domain/interfaces/UserApi.java) interface
+- Take a look into [UserControllerTest](src/test/java/rest/controllers/UserControllerTest.java) to see how the calls for this API are done
+- This App has customized [Exception](src/main/java/rest/infrastructure/UserException.java) which are handled by an [ExceptionHandler](src/main/java/rest/infrastructure/UserExceptionHandler.java)